-Unlike the ETS, the permanent regulation does not require employers to continue to maintain an excluded employee's earnings and benefits (exclusion pay).
-This has been a controversial subject of discussion at the Cal/OSHA Standards Board as labor advocates were pushing hard to add an exclusion pay requirement to the permanent regulation.
-However, it appears that the proposal that will be voted on at the December 15 meeting will not include exclusion pay.
+Unlike the ETS, the permanent regulation does not require employers to continue to maintain an employee's earnings and benefits when they have been excluded for covered COVID-19-related reasons (exclusion pay).
+This has been a controversial subject of discussion at the Cal/OSHA Standards Board, as labor advocates were pushing hard to add an exclusion pay requirement to the permanent regulation.
+However, the new regulation will not include exclusion pay.
 Employers should still be aware of other federal, state, or local laws that may provide paid time off for employees under these circumstances, as well as any employer policies or collective bargaining agreement provisions that may provide for paid leave.